sgraham785/nodejs-grpc-microservices/README.md

 To start them back up again with out rebuilding them:
 ```
 cd /path/to/workplace-api
-make up-dev
+make up
 ```

 ### Swagger

-After app servers start up swagger ui will automatically read from the rest-server/api-docs.json.
+After app servers start up swagger ui will automatically read from the client-gateway/api-docs.json.
 You should be able to access swagger [here](http://localhost:8080)

 ## Running the tests